Maverick474/DeepSight_FYP/README.md

 For questions or support, please open an issue on GitHub or contact the development team.

 ## Acknowledgments
-- ResNext architecture for robust feature extraction
-- Attention mechanisms for enhanced detection accuracy
-- LSTM networks for temporal sequence analysis
+The ResNext-50 architecture is designed for robust feature extraction, enabling the model to capture complex patterns in data effectively.
+Attention mechanisms are incorporated to enhance detection accuracy by allowing the model to focus on the most relevant parts of the input data.
+Additionally, LSTM networks are utilized for temporal sequence analysis, providing the model with the ability to understand and predict sequences over time.